Human trafficking and modern slavery – Government action

 - In January 2021, the UK Government announced a new inspection programme of services for victims of modern slavery, led by the Care Quality Commission.

 - In January 2021, the new Modern Slavery Victim Care Contract went live in England and Wales, to provide enhanced, tailored support to adult victims of modern slavery.

 - In October 2020, the UK Government published its Annual Report on Modern Slavery, including details of an extra £2 million to support police under the Modern Slavery and Organised Immigration Crime Programme.

-- In April 2020, the UK Government announced a three-month halt to moving survivors of modern slavery out of government-funded safe accommodation, in response to the coronavirus pandemic.
+- In April 2020, the UK Government announced a three-month halt to moving survivors of modern slavery out of government-funded safe accommodation, in response to the coronavirus (COVID-19) pandemic.
 This ended on 6 August 2020.

 - In March 2020, the UK Government published statutory guidance for England and Wales on identifying and supporting victims of modern slavery, in accordance with s 49(1) of the Modern Slavery Act 2015 (MSA).